carpentries-incubator/workflows-nextflow/_episodes/12-reporting.md

 The `-t` option allows a template (string or file) to be specified.
 This makes it possible to create a custom report in any text based format.

-For example you could save this markdown snippet to a file:
+For example you could save this markdown snippet to a file e.g. `my-template.md`:

 ~~~
 ## $name